Cookie settings

 Measles PCR

-Detection of Measles by PCR.
-Test should be considered in patients with maculopaular rash who have been in contact with virus or no history of immunisation.
+Testing should be considered in patients with maculopapular rash who have been in contact with virus or no history of immunisation.
+Tests should be performed within 6 days of rash onset.

 Tube